Researching Military Schools for Girls in Alabama?

 Much emphasis at LGA is given to character building and values.
 Education also holds a priority position, because LGA understand that academic performance frequently slips when other difficulties creep into life.
 It offers a fully accredited school.

-Teens at Lakeland Grace have opportunities in plenty of activities, with each one designed for growth.
+Teens at Lakeland Girls have opportunities in plenty of activities, with each one designed for growth.
 A daily schedule and assigned tasks develop discipline and responsibility, while intramural sports and outdoor events keep teens active and build positive character traits.
 Girls become well-rounded young women as they try activities from choir to cooking to community service and cultural events.

 More Information About Military Schools for Girls